bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/phase-3-diagnostics-and-security/04a-explicit-mailer-execution-views.md

 ## Documentation and delivery

 - Add a 10.0.0 migration section covering every operation mapping, removed builder mode, receipt-bearing sends, streaming batches, failure contracts, application-owned runtime mode selection, and integration recompilation.
-- Migrate current 10.0.0 README/website sending, diagnostics, configuration, and CLI examples, release notes, and mechanisms catalogue.
+- Migrate current 10.0.0 README/website sending, diagnostics, configuration, and CLI examples, release notes, and architecture documentation.
+Keep the decision in [ADR 0015](../../docs/adr/0015-execution-views-and-transport-pooling.md) and the implementation map in the [concurrency collection](../../docs/concurrency/README.md).
 Explain that receipts describe SMTP submission, not final delivery, and are optional to inspect.
 - Preserve historical documentation, unrelated staged research, and all unrelated Journal work.
 - Update concurrency catalogue entry-point references.
 The approved infographic's implementation layers and resource ownership remain accurate; record the review, without regenerating it.
 - Production review was accepted on 13 September 2026.
 Commit the migration separately, push both repositories, then close #734 and mark its project item Done.
 Keep #733 open and do not mark Phase 3 complete.